antoinelb/coastal-engineering-with-rust-tutorials/tutorials/00_course_overview.md

 ### Tutorial Structure

+**Important: All tutorials are designed to be independent and self-contained.** While they are numbered to suggest a logical learning progression, you can complete them in any order based on your interests and needs.
+Each tutorial includes all necessary code and data structures, so no previous tutorials are required.

 #### Chapter 3: Ocean Waves (4 tutorials)
 - **3.1** Wave Statistics and Rust Fundamentals (Week 1)
 - **3.2** Spectral Analysis Implementation (Week 2)